mbientlab/MetaWear-SDK-Cpp/cppdocs/source/btlecommunication.rst

 Bluetooth LE Communication
 ==========================
-Because the library does not implement Bluetooth LE communication, users must implement the GATT operations in their target language and pass those functions to the C++ API.
+The CPP library does not implement Bluetooth LE communication; users must implement the GATT operations in their target language and pass those functions to the C++ API.
 The required GATT operations are defined as function pointers in the `MblMwBtleConnection <https://mbientlab.com/docs/metawear/cpp/0/structMblMwBtleConnection.html>`_ struct.